-The Bottle Valve Opener (P/N 14168NOS) is the perfect convenience accessory-this opener allows you to physically turn the valve to open and close your nitrous bottle from the driver's compartment with the flip of a switch-no more trips to the trunk.
+The Remote Bottle Valve (P/N 14168NOS) is the perfect convenience accessory- this opener allows you to open and close your nitrous bottle from the driver's compartment with the flip of a switch-no more trips to the trunk.
 The complete kit includes hardware and installation instructions.